d99kris/nmail/README.md

 use when viewing an email using an external pager (`Ctrl-E`).
 If not specified, nmail will use the pager specified by the environment variable `$PAGER`.
 If `$PAGER` is not set, nmail will use `less`.

+### parts_viewer_cmd

+This field allows overriding the external viewer used when viewing email parts and attachments.
+By default nmail uses `open` on macOS and `xdg-open >/dev/null 2>&1` on Linux.

 ### prefetch_level